 Check out Godaddy hosting current deals here

 In the pricing structure of both the web hosting companies, they have the same plans for the first two levels, i.e. Bluehost Basic and Plus and GoDaddy Economy and Deluxe.
 And in case of the third plan, GoDaddy’s pricing plan is quite higher than the Bluehost one.
-Talking about the first level plan, GoDaddy and Bluehost have the same price along with same features; so it does not matter.
+Talking about the first level plan, GoDaddy and Bluehost have the same price along with the same features; so it does not matter.

-However, in case of the Bluehost hosting Plus plan, you will get ultimate database offer while that on the Deluxe plan of GoDaddy, you will not get the unlimited database, i.e. WordPress websites.
+However, in the case of the Bluehost hosting Plus plan, you will get ultimate database offer while that on the Deluxe plan of GoDaddy, you will not get the unlimited database, i.e. WordPress websites.
 On the third level, Bluehost Prime is a little cheaper than GoDaddy Ultimate; otherwise, they have almost the same features, only GoDaddy adds SSL certificate to the Ultimate plan.

 So, from the above discussion, it is pretty much clear that you can go for any one of the above web hostings, either way, you will not be saving much money.